If I ask the government a question do I have the right to get an answer?

 the spirit of the UK

-He’s right that to implement the full UK legislation
+He’s right that to implement the full UK

 So, to answer the original question, yes, according to the